aoriens/news-service/README.md

 ```

 4. Create a configuration file.
 A sample, documented configuration file is
-   available in `news-service.default.conf`.
-To start development quickly, you
+   available in `conf/news-service.default.conf`.
+To start development quickly,
-   can use `development.conf` file.
-You may accommodate it for your needs or
+   you can use `conf/development.conf` file.
+You may accommodate it for your
-   import it to your own configuration file, e.g. `config.private`. `*.private`
+   needs or import it to your own configuration file, e.g. `config.private`.
-   files are ignored by git, so it is safe to give such a name to a
+   `*.private` files are ignored by git, so it is safe to give such a name to a
    configuration file containing passwords for development:

 ```